 The New Mexico chile, or Hatch chile, is a big deal in New Mexico.
-Everywhere you go in New Mexico you will find something on the menu with either red or green chile in it.
+Everywhere you go in New Mexico you will find something on the menu with either red or green chile in it, even at McDonald's.
 If you can’t decide your favorite, you can always combine them in the same dish which is called "Christmas style."
 An absolute must-do on the list of things to do in Albuquerque, New Mexico!

 3) Start your days early.

 As mentioned above, it gets really hot in Albuquerque.
 To avoid the heat and still get the most out of the city, plan to start your day with the sun!
 The heat of the afternoon really takes a lot out of you and is not as pleasant to explore the city.
 That is if you can bear the heat at all.
 Explore in the morning, refresh yourself indoors in the afternoon, and get back out there in the evening for some amazing New Mexico sunsets.

 Speaking of sunsets, visit Sandia Peak 1-2 hours before sunset so that you will get to wander around the peak in full daylight and also get to enjoy a beautiful sunset over the desert before heading back down.
 The sunset from Sandia Peak is incredible and evolves through many different colors and shades as the sun sets over the desert horizon.

 While Albuquerque does have public transportation, if you plan to explore all the neighborhoods and take in all of the things to do in Albuquerque, it makes the most sense to get a rental car.
 It makes it so much easier to get around the city, the various neighborhoods, and up to Sandia Peak.
 Plus, you have your own personal sanctuary of air conditioning wherever you go!